East Pakistan Air Operations (1971): Eastern Air Command Order of Battle 1971

-Transport and Airlift operations were to be handled by Three C-47 Dakota squadrons, two Antonov – 12, one DHC-4 Caribou, one DHC-3 Otter and one C-119 Packet squadrons assembled from Western, Central and Eastern Commands and based at Jorhat, Guahati, Barrackpur and Dum Dum during 3–16 December 1971.
+Transport and airlift operations were to be handled by three Douglas C-47 Dakota squadrons, two Antonov – 12, one DHC-4 Caribou, one DHC-3 Otter and one C-119 Packet squadrons assembled from Western, Central and Eastern Commands and based at Jorhat, Guahati, Barrackpur and Dum Dum during 3–16 December 1971.

-Aided by the intelligence provided by Bengali PAF officers who had joined the Mukti Bahini, the Eastern Air Command planned to achieve total air dominance by destroying the Sabres of No. 14 Squadron, facilitate the Tangail Airdrop, defend Indian forces from PAF and provide ground support after hostilities started.
-The IAF was also made plans to counter any Chinese incursions into Indian Territory in the eastern Himalayas, but the Chinese remained militarily inactive in 1971.
+Aided by the intelligence provided by Bengali PAF officers who had joined the Mukti Bahini, the Eastern Air Command planned to achieve total air dominance by destroying the Sabres of No. 14 Squadron, defend Indian forces from the PAF, and support ground operations.
+The IAF also made plans to counter any Chinese incursions into Indian territory, but the Chinese remained militarily inactive in 1971.

 INS Vikrant, which had three squadrons, the INAS 300 "White Tigers" flying Hawker Sea Hawks, INAS 310 "Cobras" with Breguet Alizé and INAS 321 with Alouette III helicopters, also planned to strike Barisal, Chittagong and Cox's Bazar after the start of hostilities.